granpanda/mofficer/README.md

 ## How to use?

-If you don't have Leiningen installed please install it (1 minute): http://leiningen.org/#install.
+If you don't have Leiningen installed please [install it](http://leiningen.org/#install).
 And then type these 4 steps in your terminal.

 Simple!